w3c/WebPlatformWG/WorkMode.md

 Resources:

-* Web Platform' [SpecEditing](SpecEditing.md) wiki includes information about spec editing, including Editor roles and responsibilities, and links to the various document validators.
+* Web Platform [SpecEditing](SpecEditing.md) includes information about spec editing, including Editor roles and responsibilities, and links to the various document validators.

 ## Normative References